 Meet Our Passionate Crew

-President & representations
+President & Representations

-- Founding member and vice-president of APELS des Sables between 2007 and 2010
+- Founding member and vice-president of APELS des Sables between 2007 and 2010 ;

-- Participant in the implementation of the municipal by-laws on the regeneration of shorelines (banning of mowing and deforestation within 10m, banning of fertilizers and pesticides)
+- Participant in the implementation of the municipal by-laws on the regeneration of shorelines (banning of mowing and deforestation within 10m, banning of fertilizers and pesticides) ;

-- Establishment of regulations on restricted areas and speed zones on lac des Sables
+- Establishment of regulations on restricted areas and speed zones on lac des Sables ;

-- Establishment of a code of conduct for users of the lake
+- Establishment of a code of conduct for users of the lake ;

-- Development and implementation of a pleasure craft control system
+- Development and implementation of a pleasure craft control system ;

-- Initiator of the construction and creation of a boat washing station
+- Initiator of the construction and creation of the boat washing station at lac des Sables ;

-- Establishment of an official nautical patrol
+- Establishment of a nautical patrol ;

-- Patrol volunteer at lac des Sables
+- Patrol volunteer at lac des Sables ;

 Vice-President & Public Relations